ocean-tracking-network/node-manager-training/_episodes/08_Detections.md

 ### Verify Detection File and Load to Raw Table

 Next, the notebook will review and verify the detection file(s) format, and report any error.
-Upon successful verification, you can then run cell below which will attempt to load the detections into a new raw table.
+Upon successful verification, you can then run the cell below which will attempt to load the detections into a new raw table.

 The notebook will indicate the success of the table-creation with a message such as this: